igurgoze/Challenge-1/README.md

 ## Description

-Refractored a website's code to make it cleaner to read and understand, while keeping the format of the website exactly identical.
+Refractored a website "Horiseon"'s code to make it easier to read and understand (HTML5), while keeping the layout of the website exactly identical.

 ## Credits